 This stove is the PERFECT SOLUTION for homestyle stir frying

 HIGH HEAT is one of the four essential elements for a successful stir fry.
-The other three are good ingredients, technique and a cast iron wok which comes in my Wok Star Kit.
+The other three are good ingredients, the right technique and the right wok i.e. cast iron wok which comes in my Wok Star Kit.
 If you’re not having success with your stir frying (e.g., soupy stir frys), you might not have enough wok hei, high heat.
-It’s not only high heat, you need instantaneous control of your heat and that’s why this stove is so PERFECT.
+It’s not only high heat, you need efficient heat source and that’s why this stove is so PERFECT.

-Most residential kitchens have electric stoves (and newer kitchens have GLASS flat cooktops).
+Most residential kitchens have electric stoves (and newer kitchens have GLASS flat cooktops as you see above).
 I did a lot of research and development on a “solid wok ring” solution for transferring the heat from the glass cook-top to the round bottom wok.
 There were so many issues to resolve, that when I came across this portable butane stove, I realized it was the perfect answer… “Ah yah!!!”
 (Cantonese for “Eureka”).
 See more under “For those with electric flat glass cooktops” below.

-I’m recommending this Iwatani 12,000 btu portable Gas Stir Fry Stove.
+I’m recommending this Iwatani 12,000 btu portable Stir Fry Gas Stove.
 In Asia, we use portable gas stove setups successfully everyday and it’s perfect for the American kitchen.
 There are cheaper 7500 btu stoves out there, but the extra 4500 btu’s this stove gives you provides the extra “oomph” you’ll need for searing meat or heating the wok up quickly.
-The fit and finish (stainless steel casing) of this stove is so much better than the cheaper models available in Asian markets (or local hardware stores), that I’m sure you’ll find it a much better value.
+The fit and finish (sturdy stainless steel casing) of this stove is so much better than the cheaper models available in Asian markets (or local hardware stores, their knobs tend to fall off or just stop working, I used to sell this version but stopped after all the problems), that I’m sure you’ll find it a much better value.
 It’s extremely durable and easy to clean.

 The Advantages of this Gas Stir Fry Stove are many: